 What happens when you eat a meal, is that your body breaks down what you ingest into amino acids (building blocks of protein), glucose (sugar), and lipids (fats).
-That means when you sit down at the restaurant and inhale a double cheeseburger, curly fries, a glass of Mountain Dew, and a slice of pie for dessert, your body begins to try and digest it.
-But when all that fat and sugar hits your system, it causes a rather large spike in your blood sugar (which has a fancy name called ‘post-prandial hyperglycemia), which in turn starts all kinds of compensating activity in your body.
+That means when you sit down at the restaurant and inhale a double cheeseburger, curly fries, a glass of soda pop, and a slice of pie for dessert, your body begins to try and digest it.
+But when all that fat and sugar hits your system, it causes a rather large spike in your blood sugar (called ‘post-prandial hyperglycemia), which in turn starts all kinds of compensating activity in your body.

-Even the immediate effects of unhealthy food can be fairly bad.
+Some of the more rapid effects of unhealthy foods can be fairly bad.
 Blood vessels constrict, blood pressure may rise, hormonal responses affected, inflammation occurs in your tissues, free radical damage may occur, and insulin spikes may leave you feeling hungry again.

 On the positive side, one meal of healthy foods such as fresh fruits, raw vegetables, lean protein, and a high-fiber diet, will begin to help you avoid post-prandial spikes and other ill effects.